akpx/spectrum/README.md

 #### Fixing a bug or implementing a new feature

 If you find a bug on Spectrum and open a PR that fixes it we'll review it as soon as possible to ensure it matches our engineering standards.
-If you want implement a new feature, open an issue first to discuss what it'd look like and to ensure it fits in [our roadmap](https://github.com/withspectrum/spectrum/projects/19) and plans for the app.
+If you want to implement a new feature, open an issue first to discuss what it'd look like and to ensure it fits in [our roadmap](https://github.com/withspectrum/spectrum/projects/19) and plans for the app.

 If you want to contribute but are unsure to start, we have [a "good first issue" label](https://github.com/withspectrum/spectrum/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) which is applied to newcomer-friendly issues.
 Take a look at [the full list of good first issues](https://github.com/withspectrum/spectrum/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and pick something you like!
 There is also [an "open" channel in the Spectrum community on Spectrum](https://spectrum.chat/spectrum/open) (how meta), if you run into troubles while trying to contribute that is the best place to talk to us.